How to Get Your Commercial Driver’s License (CDL)

 Like most jobs, operating a Commercial Motor Vehicle (CMV) requires a certain amount of training and testing.
 Permits are issued through your state DMV.
 You may be tested on general CDL knowledge, driver safety, cargo transportation, air brakes, and more.

-Once you get your CLP, you’ll then be able to practice driving a CMV so long as a CDL truck driver is in the cab with you.
+Once you get your CLP, you’ll then be able to practice driving a CMV so long as a certified commercial driver’s license (CDL) truck driver is in the cab with you.
 You may learn through a private instructor or designated truck driving school.
 CDL driver training programs take on average seven weeks to complete.
 Note that you must hold your CPL for 14 days before you can test for your CDL.

 Choosing the right type of CDL